COVID-19 Vaccine Packaging and Distribution System

-Many are already questioning shipping logistics with a COVID-19 vaccine expected to be made available within the next few weeks.
-As the vaccines will be needed to be kept at a specific temperature throughout the supply chain, last-mile delivery will be the most significant challenge posed to get them around the world.
-Truckloads of shipments will be broken down into small units distributed to hospitals, clinics, pharmacies, and many more.
+Many are already questioning shipping logistics with a COVID-19 vaccine expected to be available within the next few weeks.
+As the vaccines will need to be kept at a specific temperature throughout the supply chain, last-mile delivery will be the most significant challenge to get them worldwide.
+Truck shipments will be broken down into small units and distributed to hospitals, clinics, pharmacies, and many more.
 It becomes increasingly challenging to ensure temperature stability over time.

 Temperature Indicators designed for last-mile delivery and point of administration use can help to ensure a smooth distribution.
-They help assure that healthcare professionals receive vaccines maintained at the proper temperature during the final delivery stage before injecting them into a patient.
+They help ensure that healthcare professionals receive vaccines maintained at the proper temperature during the final delivery stage before injecting them into a patient.
 Alternatively, Time-Temperature Indicators such as the WarmMark® will consider temperature excursions that occurred and their duration.
-These Time-Temperature Indicators aids in protecting human health, ensure the effectiveness of the vaccine and provide a useful tool for healthcare professionals to manage inventory and avoid wasting vaccines.
+These temperature indicators aid in protecting human health, ensure the vaccine’s effectiveness and provide a useful tool for healthcare professionals to manage inventory and avoid wasting vaccines.

 How do the Indicators Help in Facilitating the Delivery Process of the Vaccines?

 The vaccines are separated into many boxes, where they will be individually shipped and placed in a freezer upon arrival.
 This method could lead to the possibility of freezer failure, which will cause a tremendous amount of waste.
 Putting these temperature indicators in the inventory will help indicate which vaccines have experienced temperature excursions and can still be used.